web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/faq/exceptions.md

 Module not found: Can't resolve 'core-js/modules/es.error.cause.js'
 ```

-Builder will install `core-js` v3 by default.
-Usually you don't need to install `core-js` in the project, because Builder has provide the `core-js` package, and the built-in `core-js` path is resolved by default.
+Usually, you don't need to install `core-js` in the project, because the Builder already has a built-in `core-js` v3.

-The reasons for this error are usually as follows:
+If there is an error that `core-js` cannot be found, there may be several reasons:

 1. The `plugins` configured by Babel is overwritten in the project, causing the built-in `babelPluginLockCorejsVersion` does not work.
 In this case, just change `tools.babel` to a function: